 This book still has the power to similarly affect anyone today and was the only written work that Robert Tressell produced.

 I am no different.
 My father left school at 12 with barely an education and grew up in Hoxton on the fringes of London’s East End before it became ‘gentrified’.
-Yet for a man with basic literacy he could write in beautiful copperplate script and produce a traditional grained oak front door from a piece of plain wood after reading just a few pages on the techniques of the skill.
+Yet for a man with basic literacy he could write in a beautiful copperplate script and produce a traditional grained oak front door from a piece of plain wood after reading about the techniques of the skill.

 Just like Tressell’s hero Owen in the book, my father was a painter/decorator.
-Come Christmas Eve he would get his cards (the sack – a working class piece of slang to mean that there was no work and you left the job with your tools in a sack) and be on the dole until February because that was the nature of the trade he was in.
+Come Christmas Eve he would be on the dole until February because that was the nature of the trade he was in.

 Now in 2010 according to the experts the UK is just easing out of recession.
 But there has been millions of men and women put out of work because of the greed of the Banks.
 I’ve worked in one – I know.
 And it’s not the greed of the clerk behind the till or behind the desk or on the phone – it’s the greed of the executives and the Chairmen and the Board.
 You won’t find any of those in the dole queue.